consoledotdev/home/content/tools/server-monitoring.md

 #### Everything else

-The best monitoring tools in 2021 don't just monitor servers.
-As monitoring is an important part of running infrastructure, good monitoring tools have lots of other features to help you do the job.
+The best monitoring tools in 2021 don't just monitor servers they also have lots of other features.
 These include incident management, runbooks, team collaboration, machine learning for anomaly detection and suggested remediations, error tracking, and many other complementary features.

-You should also expect to find monitoring vendors providing other products around application performance monitoring (APM), log search, security monitoring, real user monitoring (RUM), profiling and tracing.
+You should expect to find monitoring vendors offering other products like application performance monitoring (APM), log search, security monitoring, real user monitoring (RUM), profiling and tracing.

-However, here we are reviewing only server monitoring.
-We'll comment on complementary features if they are present, but other monitoring products are out of scope for this article.
+In this review we are only reviewing server monitoring.
+We'll comment on complementary features if they are present, but other monitoring products are out of scope.

 {{< close-div >}}